kintone-workshops/Kintone_React_Search_Bar/README.md

 * Check the versions inside the `React_Workshop_by_Kintone` folder:
   * `node -v`
   * `npm -v`
-* Not the correct versions or Confused? 🤔 → Check out the [Guide on Installing Node.js & npm](docs/Install_NodeJS_npm.md) Doc
+* Not the correct versions or confused? 🤔 → Check out the [Guide on Installing Node.js & npm {macOS & Windows}](https://dev.to/kintonedevprogram/guide-on-installing-nodejs-npm-macos-windows-16ii).

 ⚡ Note: Please ignore the package deprecation warnings ⚡